In This Article

 When to Renew Your 5-Year License

-You can renew your 5-year Thai driving license within a window that opens 1 year before your license expires and extends up to 1 year after the expiration date.
+You can renew your 5-year Thai driving license up to 6 months (180 days) before it expires, and the easy renewal path extends up to 1 year after the expiration date.
 The ideal time to renew is 1-3 months before expiry, which gives you enough time to gather documents without any risk of driving with an expired license.
 If you renew before expiry, your new license period starts from the old expiry date, so you do not lose any time.
 If your license has been expired for more than 1 year but less than 3 years, you will need to retake the written test in addition to the aptitude tests.
 If it has been expired for more than 3 years, you must go through the entire process again as a new applicant, including the practical driving test.
 Do not let your license lapse beyond the 1-year grace period if you can avoid it.

 5-Year Renewal vs 2-Year Temporary Renewal